AhmedFatimaBZ/Group_1_Project_RestCountriesAPI_AgifyAPI/README.md

+# GROUP 1 PROJECT - Rest API and Agify API

-# Overview of Agify and Rest Countries API
+# Overview of the project
+**Agify API:**  How do you tell the age of someone from their name?
+Well, here is a fun little API that you can use.
+Agify is used for predicting the age of a person given their name.
+It is free to use for up to 1000 requests/day.
+Agify API was used to predict the ages of Group 1 members.

-Agify API was used to predict the ages of Group 1 members while Rest Countries was used to suggest Vacation spots in different countries.
+**Rest Countries:** Thinking about building an application where you will need data about different countries of the world?
+Here is the API you will need.
+Supported by donations, this free API provides information about the country’s currency, capital, region, language, etc. Rest Countries was used to suggest Vacation spots in different countries.

+## How to run the code
+1. **Clone the repository** - git clone https://github.com/KateRasheed/Group_1_Project_RestCountriesAPI_AgifyAPI.git
+2. **Change Directory in to the file** - cd Group_1_Project_RestCountriesAPI_AgifyAPI
+3. **Run the program** - python Rest_Age.py
+4. **Follow the prompt to enter desired country**

 # Agify Age Prediction